tc39/notes/es7/2015-11/nov-18.md

 #### Conclusion/Resolution

 - promise rejection hooks are in
-- editor may apply own discretion on further “implementation hook” proposals
+- editor may apply own discretion on further "implementation hook" proposals
 -

 ## Proposal Repos, and where they live + editor update

 BT: for people not watching the spec, let me show you what we have.

-BT: we have a permanently bleeding edge spec at http://tc39.github.io/ecma262/
+BT: we have a permanently bleeding edge spec at http://tc39.github.io/ECMA-262/

 BT: more people using it the more bugs we can fix